thirdtank/brut/doc-src/forms.md

 ### Define Your Handler

 Handlers are like controller methods in Rails - they receive the data from a request and process it.
 Unlike a Rails controller, a
 Handler is a normal class.
-It implements the method `handle!`.
-The method signature you use for `handle!` determines what data will be passed into it.
-The return value of `handle!` determines what happens after processing is complete.
+It implements the method `handle`.
+The method signature you use for `handle` determines what data will be passed into it.
+The return value of `handle` determines what happens after processing is complete.

 Suppose that creating a widget requires that the name be unique.
 If it's not, we re-render the page containing the form and show the user the errors.
 Suppose that the page in question is `/new_widget`, which would be the class `NewWidgetPage`.

     class NewWidgetHandler < AppHandler
-      def handle!(form:)
+      def handle(form:)
         if !form.constraint_violations?
           if DB::Widget[name: form.name]
             form.server_side_constraint_violation(input_name: :name, key: :not_unique)